jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

             at_token = symch:token_next()
         end

-        -- Note: we never have both token and completion (or leo) links
+        -- Note: we never have both token and completion/Leo links

         local cause_eim_db = {} -- by origin and IRL ID
         local predecessor_eim_db = {} -- by origin